Alfie Hewett

-Hewett is a 23-time major champion, having won seven titles in singles and 16 in doubles, the latter all partnering Gordon Reid.
-The pair completed the Grand Slam in 2021, becoming the first to do so in wheelchair men's doubles since Stéphane Houdet in 2014.
-Hewett is also a three-time Paralympic silver medalist, and won the Wheelchair Tennis Masters in both singles and doubles in 2017.
+Hewett has won a total of 33 major titles: ten in singles and 23 in doubles, partnering Gordon Reid for all of the latter.
+The pair completed the Grand Slam in 2021 (the first to do so since Stéphane Houdet first achieved the feat in 2014 with multiple partners), and won Paralympic gold in men's doubles at the 2024 Summer Paralympics, having been silver medalists in the two previous Games.
+Hewett is also a two-time Paralympic silver medalist in singles (in 2016 and 2024).
+He won the Wheelchair Tennis Masters in both singles and doubles in 2017, 2021, and 2023.

-Hewett was born with a congenital heart defect that required surgery at six months, and also suffered from Legg–Calvé–Perthes disease, a condition that inhibits blood flow from the pelvis to the hip joint.
-His ability to walk has been severely impaired and he has been using a wheelchair since being six years old.
+Hewett was born with a congenital heart defect that required surgery at six months, and suffered from Legg–Calvé–Perthes disease, a condition that inhibits blood flow from the pelvis to the hip joint.
+His ability to walk was severely impaired and from the age of six he has been a wheelchair user.
 Though able to walk, Hewett is not fully mobile in the conventional sense and cannot do able-bodied sports.